meteor/meteor/docs/source/expired-certificate.md

 You can check our list of supported Meteor versions [here](https://github.com/meteor/meteor/blob/devel/SECURITY.md#supported-versions).
 If your applications is not in one of them, you should migrate as soon as possible.

+This is not a Meteor or Galaxy issue, but it's a change in the Let's Encrypt certificate in the external resource that you are accessing.

 <h2 id="client-compatibility">Client Compatibility</h2>

 As stated before, Galaxy issues Let's Encrypt certificates automatically for all clients.
 This is source of confusion, as if you are depending on older clients being able to access your website, this won't work.